dalehenrich/Cypress-reference/README.md

 =================

 Reference implementation for [Cypress](https://github.com/CampSmalltalk/Cypress).
-Should be loadable in Pharo and GemStone.
+Should be loadable in Pharo, Squeak and GemStone.